 Ed Ruscha

-With a consequential election on the horizon, we celebrate a U.S. painter who incorporates the words of our times in his art.
-Words such as "President."
+With a consequential election on the horizon, we focus on a U.S. painter who incorporates the words of our times in his art, words such as "president" and "oof."
 Ed Ruscha's textual paintings are linked to the Pop Art movement, the beat generation, and surrealism.

 [Art credit: Ed Ruscha, President, 1972.
 Oil on canvas.
 Omer Tiroche Gallery, London]